 If the test indicates that the male spouse is not the biological father, he cannot be made to pay child support, nor can he assert the right to have contact with the child.
 The mother, however, may choose to willingly facilitate a continued relationship.

 ‘If your ex-spouse contests one or more issues of the divorce, you’ll need to either negotiate with them in an attempt to reach a compromise they’re willing to accept, or you’ll need to pursue litigation.’

 The short answer is yes, for any divorce.
 However, if it’s contested, it’s even more critical that you have adequate legal advocacy.
-An experienced divorce lawyer can help ensure that your ex-spouse isn’t hiding assets, that your children’s custody and visitation arrangements are in their best interests, and that your rights are fought for.
-You can be confident that your ex will have a strong legal team at their side — shouldn’t you?
+An experienced divorce lawyer can help ensure that your ex-spouse isn’t hiding assets, that your children’s custody and visitation arrangements are in their best interests, and that your rights are fought for and protected.
+You can be confident that your ex will have a strong legal team at their side — shouldn’t you do the same?

 GET YOUR FREE CONSULTATION TODAY